Admissions FAQs

 We waive the application fee for all domestic applicants (US citizens and permanent residents).
 Unfortunately, we are not able to do so for international applicants.

-We carry out a holistic application review for evidence that our program fits your educational and career goals and that you will succeed in our program.
-We particularly emphasize evidence of sufficient mathematical aptitude and training (based on your math/stat courses and grades, letters from math/stat instructors, and relevant research experience), and motivation and fit for our program (research and personal statements and letters of recommendation).
+We carry out a holistic review of your application for evidence that our program fits your educational and career goals and that you will succeed in our program.
+In particular, we look for evidence of sufficient mathematical aptitude and training (based on your mathematics/statistics courses and grades, letters from mathematics/statistics instructors, and relevant research experience), and motivation and fit with our program (research and personal statements, and letters of recommendation).
+We encourage applicants to address any weaknesses in their application in the statement of purpose or personal statement.

-We accept applications on a rolling basis, but December 1 is the deadline for full consideration for admission and funding.
-Late applicants are considered as possible, depending upon how many students have already been admitted and/or awarded funding.
+December 1 is the deadline for full consideration for admission and funding.
+Late applications may be considered if possible, depending on the number of students already admitted and/or awarded funding.

 Funding